Services

 I see therapy as an opportunity to increase self-awareness, develop new ways of coping and an opportunity for personal growth.
 It provides a safe supportive environment to work through painful or traumatic experiences or relationships, change self-destructive behaviours and habits and improve your relationships.

+When words are not enough to help a client heal, a somatic approach to trauma treatment can be effective.
 Sensorimotor psychotherapy is body-based therapy that integrates recent findings from neuroscience to transform traumatic memories into strengths and resources for clients.
 There are three main phases in Sensorimotor Psychotherapy:

 1. Stabilisation and symptom reduction